JERUSALEM (Jun. 27)

 Shemer was born in 1930 in Kibbutz Kinneret.
 She began playing piano at age 6, and she was writing songs in her 20s.

 She studied at music schools in Tel Aviv and Jerusalem, but Shemer returned to her kibbutz roots in the army, spending her years of compulsory military service as a musical coordinator for shows put on by the Nahal Corps at new settlements and kibbutzim around the country.

-She went on to write dozens of Israeli favorites, including “A! ll of These,” or “Al Kol Eleh,” as well as numerous children’s songs.
+She went on to write dozens of Israeli favorites, including “All of These,” as well as numerous children’s songs.

 Her last work, composed as she lay dying of cancer during the last two years, was a tribute to Israeli astronaut Col. Ilan Ramon, who died in 2003 in the breakup of the space shuttle Columbia.

 “The death of Naomi Shemer has for some years hovered like a little black cloud, a possibility, in the ‘light blue yonder’ about which she was composing even in her first songs,” commentator Doron Rosenblum wrote in Ha’aretz.
 “And even back then, the occasional hint came up of a possible end, or parting one day from the light blue adventure of our lives in this land.”